Kanban-Zai/kanban-zai-version-1.0/core.md

 ### VIGILANCE

-your team is made of individuals.
+A team is made up of individuals.
 They all bring their own uniqueness to the team.
-Each persons should be treated as an individual.
+Each person should be treated as an individual.
 However this norm is about more than that.
 Sometimes covens form.
 A coven is a group of people within the team that share a commonality.
 This commonality is good and can lead to a better consensus.
 When it becomes a clique it is the worst type of bad for a team and will destroy it.
 All team members must maintain constant vigilance